What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

 \subsection{Computational cost of our models}

-The computational cost of our models, reported in CPU Node hours in \autoref{tab:acc results}, confirms that while training a CNN model for RB can be computationally expensive, and significantly more so if the \diff\ is not used in input (\nodia), the model prediction is instantaneous.
+The computational cost of our models, reported in CPU Node hours in \autoref{tab:acc results}, confirms that while training a CNN model for RB can be computationally expensive, and significantly more so if the \diff\ is not used in input (\nodia), the model prediction \new{only takes a few seconds even on large datasets}.
 Using a NN-based platform, the computational costs are front-loaded.
-In transient detection this could mean that the observation-to-transient discovery process is instantaneous, while computation time can be spent during off-sky hours (principally to build templates).
+In transient detection this could mean that the observation-to-transient discovery process \new{can be rapid}, while computation time can be spent during off-sky hours (principally to build templates).
 Furthermore, while the training time is longer for the \nodia\ model than for the model that uses the \diff\ in input (\diabased) the computational cost of the forward-pass (prediction) scales superlinearly with the size of the feature set (pixels), so that our \nodia\ model takes less than half the time than the \diabased\ one to perform the RB task.
 With a clock time of 0.3 ms per 51$\times$51 pixels postage stamp, predicting over the full DES focal plane would take $\sim 1$ minute.
 However, we note that at this stage of our work we still rely on the DIA in several ways: while the \temp\ and \search\ in input to \nodia\ are not PSF matched, this proof of concept is performed on transients that were detected in \diff\ images, and we leverage the alignment of \temp\ and \search\ and centering of the postage stamp that arose from the DIA (see \autoref{sec:futurework}).
 Conversely, predictions would only need to be done in correspondence of the sources detected in the \temp\ and \search\ images, and not for the entire CCD plane.